Living Large on Small Patios

 You don't need a vast space for a fire feature.
 Architect Kimberly Goforth, AIA, simply had a hole cut in the concrete slab flooring of this small patio to create a wood-burning fire pit – the perfect place to warm up or roast marshmallows on a chilly evening.

 You Might Also Like: 10 Outdoor Fireplaces and Fire Pits

 Funky and Fresh

 A tiered design can add dimension to a petite patio, as well as defining areas for seating, dining and other uses.
-Here, a mix of wood and slate, married with plant materials of contrasting color but similar tones, creates four levels of interest in this small space.
+Here, cement steps wind their way through a garden filled with topiary trees, ornamental grasses, shrubs and flowering plants.